vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v2/defence/military/Adaption_-_technology_and_tactics.md

 During bAji rAv's famous lightening marches to Delhi and ChatrasAl were enabled by cavalry.

+### Caste based cavalry prestige
+Some claim that jAti-prestige caused nobility to neglect infantry - but this was not a major factor.
+Ravi - "That could be said abt Rajputs and Jats in late 18th century when the nobility were still mostly wedded to cavalry and infantry was left to lower classes.
+Marathas made the most stupid mistake of trusting goras to command their well trained infantry - Sindhia lost due to that."

 ## Elephants
 - Much less reliable than horses.
 More stubborn.
 Less mobile.
 - Can't do stealth invasions.